-- i) All major water bodies shall be preserved. - ii) The present pattern of mixed land use will be allowed to continue in general, but certain non-conforming uses will be prohibited in order to improve the environment and living conditions. - iii) The existing parks and public open spaces will be preserved and efforts will be made to create new parks and public open spaces. - iv) Buildings and areas that are important from historical, architectural, environmental or ecological points of view will be indicated for preservation and conservation. - v) Considering the increasing importance of Burdwan Municipal Area as a district Head Quarters, efforts shall be made to encourage central area activities necessary for the effective functioning of the district Head Quarters. - vi) The development of buildings and land for different purposes in different Zones will be guided and controlled through appropriate regulations considering the available circulation and infrastructure facilities with a view to making the area functionally efficient and environmentally acceptable. - vii) Efforts will be made for the development of the riverfront in B.D.A. with a pedestrian plaza and other conforming facilities along the river bank. - viii) In areas with intense commercial activities and where intense commercial activities are expected in the future, efforts will be made to promote a development form with reduced ground coverage resulting in a reduction of traffic congestion and overcrowding at street level but at the same time ensuring proper utilisation of the high-value land in such areas. - ix) Efforts will be made for the future widening of streets and establishing road hierarchy. - x) In view of the increasing demand for car parking spaces, parking facilities within the area in the form of multi-storeyed car parking or parkomat will be encouraged. - xi) Parking on the road, unauthorized structures on footpaths, etc. will be strictly prohibited. - xii) Directional signage, road maps showing blocks, advertisements, road signs and symbols, etc. would be provided at specified locations to help the vehicular and pedestrian traffic. - xiii) Non-conventional energy utilization and rainwater harvesting would be encouraged. - xiv) Each and every plot must have good landscaping and shaded trees may be provided along the boundary wall of the plot. - xv) Utility and services within the premises should be provided according to specific standards and will be maintained properly.
+- i) All major water bodies shall be preserved. - ii) The present pattern of mixed land use will be allowed to continue in general, but certain non-conforming uses will be prohibited in order to improve the environment and living condition. - iii) The existing parks and public open spaces will be preserved and efforts will be made for creation of new parks and public open spaces. - iv) Buildings and areas that are important from historical, architectural, environmental or ecological points of view will be indicated for preservation and conservation. - v) Considering the increasing importance of Burdwan Municipal Area as a district Head Quarters, efforts shall be made to encourage central area activities necessary for effective functioning of district Head Quarters. - vi) The development of buildings and land for different purposes in different Zones will be guided and controlled through appropriate regulations considering the available circulation and infrastructure facilities with a view to making the area functionally efficient and environmentally acceptable. - vii) Efforts will be made for development of the river front in B.D.A. with pedestrian plaza and other conforming facilities along the river bank. - viii) In areas with intense commercial activities and where intense commercial activities are expected in future, efforts will be made to promote a development form with reduced ground coverage resulting in reduction of traffic congestion and overcrowding at street level but at the same time ensuring proper utilisation of the high value land in such areas. - ix) Efforts will be made for future widening of street and establishing road hierarchy. - x) In view of increasing demand for car parking spaces, parking facilities within the area in the form of multi-storeyed car parking or parkomat will be encouraged. - xi) Parking on road, unauthorized structures on footpath etc. will be strictly prohibited. - xii) Directional signage, road maps showing blocks, advertisement, road sign and symbols etc. would be provided at specified locations to help the vehicular and pedestrian traffic. - xiii) Non-conventional energy utilization and rain water harvesting would be encouraged. - xiv) Each and every plot must have good landscaping and shaded trees may be provided along the boundary wall of the plot. - xv) Utility and services within the premises should be provided according to specific standards and will be maintain properly.

 Agricultural uses will be allowed to continue in the rest of the Panchayat areas as far as practicable.
-However, in consideration of the mounting pressure within the Burdwan Planning Area, an effort will be made to accommodate urban uses and activities within certain strips of land along the side of major roads and also preserved certain strips of agricultural land for future communication and services for the sustainable development of Burdwan Planning Area.
+However, in consideration of the mounting pressure within the Burdwan Planning Area, effort will be made for accommodating urban uses and activities within certain strips of land along the side of major roads and also preserved certain strip of agricultural land for future communication and services for the sustainable development of Burdwan Planning Area.